tam315/react-compare-image/README.md

 - Simple
 - Responsive (fit to the parent width)
 - Size difference between two images handled correctly.
 Element size determined by following two factors:
-  - width of the parent's width
+  - width of the parent
   - right image's aspect ratio

 ## How to use